Is it correct that all Monmouthshire CQS (Conveyancing Quality Scheme) solicitors are on the Clydesdale conveyancing list of approved firms?

 Completion of my remortgage has taken place for my property in Monmouthshire.
 Conveyancing was of an acceptable standard but I would like to complain about the lender.
 How do I make a complaint?

 All banks and building societies have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
 In most cases complaints to a lender are resolved effectively and efficiently.
 However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

-HSBC have agreed my home loan in principle, my bid on a flat in Monmouthshire has been accepted, now what?
+Bank of Ireland have agreed my mortgage in principle, my offer on a house in Monmouthshire has been accepted, what happens next?

-The property agent will need to be advised as to your solicitor's details (ensure that the lawyers are on the bank’s approved list).
-Telephone HSBC or the broker and complete any appropriate paperwork.
-HSBC will instruct a valuer who will get in touch with the selling agent or seller to book an appointment.
+The estate agent will wish to know who your solicitors are (ensure that the conveyancing practitioners are on the bank’s panel).
+Contact Bank of Ireland or the financial adviser and finish off any relevant paperwork.
+Bank of Ireland will sellect a valuer who will get in touch with the selling agent or owners to schedule a time for the valuation to occur.
 Once conducted (assuming no problems) it takes about a week to get a mortgage offer.
-HSBC will issue the offer to you and your property lawyers.
+Bank of Ireland will issue the offer to you and your property lawyers.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Monmouthshire.